Dooders/AnarchyGraph/README.md

 # NodeWeb

-A lightweight decentralized and node-centric graph library in Python.
+A lightweight, decentralized, and node-centric graph library in Python.

 Rules of NodeWeb

-1. Be yourself
+1. Be optimized
-2. Be optimized
+2. Be lightweight
-3. Be lightweight
+3. Be yourself

-No bells and whitstles, just the bare minimum to be functional.
+No bells and whistles, just nuts and bolts.

 ---

 Creating a lightweight decentralized and node-centric graph library involves designing a system that is modular, easy to use, and capable of supporting distributed graph operations.
 Here's a plan for your minimum viable product (MVP) first release design:

-### Key Features
+## Key Features

 1. **Node and Edge Definitions**
    - **Node**: A simple class with attributes for the node's ID and properties.